A D-Resort experience on Turkey’s coast proves to be the last word in peace and relaxation….

 A spa session raised my sybarite levels even higher, with a detoxifying massage in the Mytha spa helping to shift some of the bleary-headedness of the previous evening’s wine consumption.
 A dip in the hotel’s indoor pool followed this, as well as some additional water pummelling in the separate smaller pool with its variety of aqua jets.

-And while it’s easy to spend all of your time checking out the many delights of this fabulous hotel, I’d recommend enquiring about a trip on the hotel’s impressive 16-metre motor yacht, available for day tours.
+And while it’s easy to spend all of your time checking out the many delights of this fabulous hotel, I’d recommend enquiring about a trip on the hotel’s impressive custom-made 100-foot yacht Pasa, available for charter and day tours.
 This can take you to isolated coves and pristine islands, or even the nearest fishing village, where you can enjoy a taste of traditional Turkish life.

 But if you do manage to get out and about, then I take my hat off to you.
 Because the siren call of the hotel’s many pleasures kept us firmly rooted on-site throughout our stay.
 When you’re having this much fun then, frankly, why go anywhere else?